sous-chefs/selinux/README.md

 To include restorecon, create an execute resource and notify

+Note: this resource is very slow due to operating system limitations If you need to set many contexts, consider using the :import action

 ### Actions

 * `:nothing` - does nothing
 * `:add`     - Adds or modifies the fcontext
 * `:delete`  - deletes an existing fcontext
+* `:import`  - imports an semanage file (equivalent of semanage -i)
+               Warning: this is not idempotent!
+               :import needs only the path attribute

 ### Attributes

 * `path` - the path as it should be set in semanage.
            This is an semanage-style regular expression,
            rather than a Linux path name.
+           When using the :import action, the meaning of this attribute changes; in this case it is the name of the file to be imported.
 * `ftype` - the file type that this context should apply to.
             Valid are -dcbslp .
 These correspond to the letters from the mode field in the ls -l format.